-The Aid and Attendance Benefit is considered to be the third tier of the VA's Improved Pension.
+The Aid and Attendance benefit is considered to be the third tier of the VA's Improved Pension.
 The other two tiers are known as "Basic" and "Housebound".
 Each tier has its own level of benefits and qualifications.
-While the objective of this site is to disseminate information on the Aid and Attendance level of the Pension, often referred to as A&A, we encourage you to view the other two levels in the event you or your loved one does not qualify for A&A. Click Here for more information about the Basic and Housebound tiers.
+While the objective of this site is to disseminate information on the Aid and Attendance level of the pension, often referred to as A&A, we encourage you to view the other two levels in the event you or your loved one does not qualify for A&A. Here is more information about the Basic and Housebound tiers.
 The Improved Pension is not a new benefit, and has in fact been an entitlement for 61 years sitting idle while millions have and still are missing out on.

 It is a privilege and an honor to recognize the sacrifice of service and to hopefully make a difference for your loved one.